| TYPES of BLADES|

 Narrow type blades - detachable:

-The last category of detachable blades is the "surgical" blades.
-Veterinarians preparing areas of an animal's body for surgery use these blades as they remove the hair down to the skin.
+The "surgical" blades are used by veterinarians preparing areas of an animal's body for surgery or other purposes -they remove the hair down to the skin.
 The most popular of the surgical blades is the size #40.
-Many exhibitors also use surgical blades - sizes #40, #30, or #15 for show cuts on Poodles and certain other breeds.
-Both the sizes #40 and #30 are considered the best blades to use when fitting attachment combs.
+Exhibitors also use surgical blades - sizes #40, #30, or #15 for show cuts on Poodles and certain other breeds.

-Detachable blades are widely used in the professional dog and cat grooming world, and most blades can be interchanged with different makes of clippers.
-Generally they do not fit Trimmers, which have their own specific blades usually.
+Detachable blades are widely used in the professional dog and cat grooming world, and can be interchanged with certain different makes of clippers.
+Generally they do not fit trimmers, which have their own specific blades - these often being "the screw fixed" type.
+Some Liveryman clippers/trimmers do use detachable blades.

 Narrow type blades - Screw fixed: